robarnoldio/robarnold.me/_widgets/bar.md

 number: 58
 layout: page
 hybrid: true
-excerpt: "click me to see some fake madness"
 ---
-# T. Eric Knobloch (streptophylla x brachycaulos)
+# T. Eric Knobloch (brachycaulos x streptophylla)

 !["T. Eric Knobloch"](/t/IMG_6295.jpeg "Eric Knobloch") This is an Eric Knobloch.
-There are many like it but this one is mine.
+Tillandsia Eric Knobloch grows to some 20cm and the leaves turn a frosty rose when the blooming cycle begins.
+Unfortunately, Tillandsia Eric Knobloch is available only periodically.